rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 3. **OS Requirements**

    a.
-RHEL 8.2 or later.
+RHEL 8.2.
 SKC Solution is built, installed and tested with root privileges.
 Please ensure that all the following instructions are executed with root privileges

    **Assumption:**